fab-bar/cxnMiner/docs/utils.rst

      the plain form of the token
    lemma
      the lemma
-   upostag
+   upos
-     the universal part-of-speech tag xpostag
+     the universal part-of-speech tag xpos
      the language specific part-of-speech tag np_function
-     the dependency relation for tokens with the `upostag` `NOUN`
+     the dependency relation for tokens with the `upos` `NOUN`

 --drop_frequencies
   The list can contain the frequencies (needed to create a `Huffman encoder`) or they can optionally be dropped.